-It is through making pots that I strive to connect myself to this place and time.
-My pots are a constant exploration of form, surface, and glaze.
+My process is a constant exploration of form, surface, and glaze.
 I try to balance these elements to create something that begins to tell a story; a story that is revealed over time through use and mutable observation.
-Using prairie icons such as the old grain elevators and the buffalo, which are both all but gone, I hope to immediately draw in the viewer so that more subtle elements can reveal themselves.
-A slightly rippled edge of a bowl that suggests a gentle breeze, the drip of a slip line that looks like a furrowed field and fits your finger just right, or the transition of a glossy to a matte glaze surface that alludes to the shoreline of a slough.
+The Eastern Slopes Bowl evokes the memory of the Canadian Rockies.
+A slightly rippled edge of a bowl that suggests a gentle breeze, the drip of a slip line that looks like a furrowed field in the foothills, the waffled edge that echoes a ridgeline along the Sawtooth, or the transition of a glossy to a matte glaze surface that alludes to a shoreline in the Crowsnest Pass.
 These are some of the narrative elements that I am seeking to expose in my work.

 1992-1994 Alberta College of Art and Design (BFA with Distinction).